 To help you equip yourself for the trip have a look at these articles in the WorldNmads safety hub.
 They're going to be part of our feature destination of the month in March, but you can have a sneak preview.

 p.s.
 Hasan, if your unhelpful and offensive comment is still online - pull your head in.
-Not even funny! about 7 years ago
+Not even funny! almost 8 years ago

 As Phil stated, Turkey has a parliamentary democracy and the next elections will take place in June 2011-this year.
 Currently, the country is very much stable in terms of security and there is no demand of protests from the people.
 Also, the current political party is the highest candidate for winning the elections with no coalitions.
 Thus, the economy or the political situation will be more stable.

 And to point out one thing, Turkey is the only different in terms of regime/rule and politically stable country in the region.

 Yet again, as Phil stated above, there is no "safe" place or country.
 Do a research on places you want to travel on the net.
 Ask here for specific locations, get information and do your planning accordingly. almost 8 years ago

 hi! l can offer you a very nice flat in near the touristic places

 four days : 310 euro including airport service 2 times